mehul4mak/bdd_od/README.md

-├── data/ # Placeholder for dataset (not included in repo) ├── notebooks/ # Jupyter notebooks for analysis and experimentation ├── src/ # Source code: data loaders, parsers, utilities ├── docker/ # Dockerfile and config to run analysis in container ├── results/ # Visualizations and reports
+├── data/ # Placeholder for dataset (not included in repo) ├── notebooks/ # Jupyter notebooks for analysis and experimentation ├── src/ # Source code: data loaders, parsers, utilities ├── .Dockerfile # Dockerfile and config to run analysis in container ├── results/ # Visualizations and reports
 ├── .pylintrc # Pylint configuration file for code style ├── requirements.txt # Python dependencies